SSpzcee/Asunder-PHB/phb/md/Ninjutsu.md

 After making contact with an enemy, you send a powerful pulse of electricity through their body, momentarily overstimulating their nervous system.
 For several seconds afterwards, the recipient of the shock will find their body sluggish and poorly responsive.
 While not actual harmful, this is exceptionally painful.

 Chakra: 16
-Range: Touch
 Speed: 10
 Seal Speed: 10
+Special: Paralysis 4 for 40 IC

-Tags: Utility, Melee
+Tags: Attack, Melee

 Effects:
-This inflicts Paralysis 4 for 40 IC, if the target succeeds on a Status Check then it gets halved to Paralysis 2 for 20 ICs.
+Even if the target succeeds on their Status Check they gain Paralysis 2 for 20 ICs.

 ### **Raiton: Fukushuu Kaminarikami \- Lightning Release: Avenging Lightning God**

 You divert your chakra to surge across your skin, building up something akin to a strong static charge.
 Unlike actual static electricity, this is incredibly dangerous.

-Chakra: 18
+Chakra: 24
-Damage: 4d6\*4d4
+Damage: 4d6*4d4
+Speed: 8
+Seal Speed: 11
-Special: Interrupt.
-This technique receives only half your damage bonus.
+Special: This technique receives only half your damage bonus.
-Speed: 6
-Seal Speed: 8

-Tags: Energy, Defensive
+Tags: Interrupt, Energy

 Effects:

-You can use this technique as an Interrupt against any attacks made at Melee range, this extends to both Ninjutsu and Taijutsu.
-If you do, your opponent can immediately abort their attack, in which case they do not pay its cost and it's considered half its actual speed for determining when their next action comes.
-You still pay this technique’s Chakra cost and Speed.
+You can use this technique as an Interrupt against any attacks made at NDB range, this extends to both Ninjutsu and Taijutsu.
+If you do, your opponent can immediately abort their attack, in which they still pay its cost and it's considered half its actual speed for determining when their next action comes.
 If they do not abort the attack, then you are hit automatically by their attack (taking its normal damage) and your attacker is also automatically hit by this technique (taking its normal damage).

-If the attacker received any damage from this technique, they suffer a Paralyze of 1 per severity of any wounds their attack inflicts, that lasts for 20 IC (i.e., if their attack inflicted a Minor and a Major wound, they would suffer Paralysis 3).
+If the attacker received any damage from this technique, they suffer a Paralysis of 1 per severity of any wounds their attack inflicts, that lasts for 20 IC (i.e., if their attack inflicted a Minor and a Major wound, they would suffer Paralysis 3).

-Attacks immune to on-contact effects will not receive any Damage from this technique.
-However, any on-contact protection originating from an Element weak to Raiton will not work against this jutsu (such as Doton’s Earth Style Fist).

 ## **Raiton B-rank**